gabeklein/entangled-io/README.md

 api.listen(8080);

-/* Lastly, export the generated namespace for consumer projects to access. */
+/* Lastly, export an attached namespace for consumer projects to access. */

 export = api;
 ```